 The start of the first MotoGP practice run was announced by the deafening roar of bikes down the Wellington Straight towards my spot.
 Through that wall of noise, one could still make out distinct differences in each engine note.
 I used them to deduce the next bike on the scene.

 To the casual viewer, every racer’s progress through the sequence looks identical: Rider roars down the straight, brakes, then tips the bike left through Brooklands.
 He flicks it over, hugging the inside of the corner until he gently cranks the throttle open for the run on to the next straight.

 Standing in that single spot affords a point of view that television rarely provides.
 There were indeed small differences in cornering lines: a wider entry here, meeting the apex a little later there, using the rear wheel to steer around the bend.
 Every bit that slashes the lap time helps.
 Every rider used his body differently to get the 240-horsepower steed between his legs to do his bidding.

 Nowhere was this more apparent than at the Arena sequence of corners.
 It was built to bypass the risky dip under The Bridge and the sweeping Priory section.
 The latter remains intact even today, four years on.
 At the end of the first practice session, I walked to a new viewing spot via this historic piece of tarmac.

 The run down the home straight ends in a medium-speed right turn over a little brown at Abbey, followed by a sweeping left through Farm, where I stood.
 Here, the men were carrying as much speed as they could towards the tight Aintree loop.
-From the inside of the corner, one could see how much effort and risk that involved.
+From the inside of the corner, one could see how much effort and risk was involved.